awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 **Important**
 Setting the binary logging format to row\-based can result in very large binary log files\.
 Large binary log files reduce the amount of storage available for a DB instance and can increase the amount of time to perform a restore operation of a DB instance\.
-Statement\-based replication can cause inconsistencies between the source DB instance and a Read Replica\.
+Statement\-based replication can cause inconsistencies between the source DB instance and a read replica\.
 For more information, see [ Unsafe Statements for Statement\-based Replication](https://mariadb.com/kb/en/library/unsafe-statements-for-statement-based-replication/) in the MariaDB documentation\.

 **To set the MariaDB binary logging format**